-- Usually, calling Customer Service is the first step.
-If there is anything else you need to do, Customer Service will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+• Usually, calling Enrollee Services is the first step.
+If there is anything else you need to do, Enrollee Services will let you know.

+- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - To use the grievance procedure, you may file your grievance orally or in writing.
-Send your written grievance to Fallon Health Member Appeals and Grievances, 10 Chestnut St., Worcester, MA 01608.
-For oral grievances, call Fallon Health at 1-800-325-5669 (TRS 711), Monday-Friday, 8 a.m.-8 p.m.
-(Oct.
-1-March 31, seven days a week) and ask them to file a grievance for you.
-After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-If we do not accept your request for an expedited determination or redetermination, you may file an expedited (fast) grievance.
-We will respond to your expedited grievance in writing within 24 hours.
-Expedited (fast) grievance determinations can be made and are processed 24 hours a day, seven days a week by leaving a voice message at this number.
+Send your written grievance to Fallon Health Member Appeals and Grievances, 1 Mercantile St., Suite 400, Worcester, MA 01608.
+For oral grievances, call Fallon Health at 1-800-325-5669 (TRS 711), 8 a.m.-8 p.m., Monday-Friday (7 days a week, Oct.
+1-March 31), and ask them to file a grievance for you.
+"Expedited" ("fast") grievance requests can be made and are processed 24 hours a day, seven days a week by leaving a voice message at this number.
 You can also fax your grievance request to 1-508-755-7393.
-The grievance must be submitted within 60 days of the event or incident.
+If we do not accept your request for an expedited determination or redetermination, you may file an expedited ("fast") grievance.
+If we do not accept your request for an expedited ("fast") grievance, we will respond to you within 24 hours.
 We must address your grievance as quickly as your case requires based on your health status, but no later than 30 days after receiving your complaint.
-We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.

-• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest. - Whether you call or write, you should contact Enrollee Services right away.
+You can make the complaint at any time after you had the problem you want to complain about. - If you are reporting suspected fraud, waste or abuse, those activities can be reporting by calling.
+Our Enrollee Services phone number is 1-877-700-6996 (TRS 711).
+Hours are 8 a.m.-8 p.m., Monday-Friday (7 days a week, Oct.
+1-March 31), calling the plan's Compliance Hotline at 1-888-203-5295 or by emailing Internal Audit-FWA Inquiries@fallonhealth.org.
+The Plan will not retaliate against anyone who makes a good faith report of potential fraud or other wrongful acts.